MarcusBarnes/MIK_workshop_Islandoracon_2017/README.md

 ### Metadata mappings

 The CONTENTdm and CSV toolchains use a mapping file to define what input field or column names map to specific MODS elements.
+You can create them:

+* by hand, in a text editor
-* Metadata Mappings Helper
+* using the Metadata Mappings Helper

 ### A closer look at toolchains